AnyChart/docs.anychart.com/Working_with_Data/Tree_Data_Model.md

 ```

 {sample}WD\_Data\_Tree\_10{sample}

+The comparison function accepts the name of a data field and a value and returns a negative number, zero, or positive number depending on the conditions you should specify.
+When zero is returned, the item is added to the resulting array.
+If a condition is not specified for an item, zero is returned by default, and the item is included in the array.

 The following sample shows how to perform a search with the {api:anychart.data.Tree#searchItems}searchItems(){api} method and a comparison function, which is used to access properties of objects in the custom data field `employee`: